 Yeager-Crasselt, Lara.
-"Portrait of Petronella Buys (1605-1670)."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York.
+"Portrait of Petronella Buys (1605-1670)" (2019).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/portrait-of-petronella-buys-1605-1670/ (archived May 2020).

-https://www.theleidencollection.com/archive/ (accessed March 22, 2019).

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.